mattbis/msmeo.lang-research.tmp/README.md

 0. going to start with some explorations I feel... since I need this tool.. must I am very undecided on how much additional dev work I wanna give myself... and maybe keeping to a scripting only type solutions. ( since we can do some quite interesting computing now with parallel things )

+However the formats mean working with real libaries and that is the only way... so a basic compilation of certain lib/ parts is needed..

 factors
 1. numbers of coders
 2. my expertise, what i will take on or need help with > at first mostly all of it.. depending on the complexity..